Juan Guaidó: Re-election

-The 2020 Venezuelan National Assembly Delegated Committee election of 5 January, to elect the Board of Directors of the National Assembly was disrupted.
-The events resulted in two competing claims for the Presidency of the National Assembly: one by Luis Parra, an independent legislator, and one by Juan Guaidó.
-Parra was formerly a member of Justice First, but was expelled from the party on 20 December 2019 based on corruption allegations, which he denies.
-From inside the legislature, Parra declared himself president of the National Assembly; a move that was welcomed by Maduro administration.
+The 2020 Venezuelan National Assembly Delegated Committee election of 5 January, to elect the Board of Directors of the National Assembly, was disrupted; there were two claims for the presidency of the National Assembly, by Guaidó and Luis Parra, an independent legislator.
+Parra was formerly a member of Justice First, but was expelled from the party on 20 December 2019 based on corruption allegations, which he denied.
+Parra declared himself president of the National Assembly – a move that was welcomed by the Maduro administration.
 The opposition disputed this outcome, saying that quorum had not been achieved and no votes had been counted.
 Police forces had blocked access to parliament to some opposition members, including Guaidó, and members of the media.
 Later in the day, a separate session was carried out at the headquarters of El Nacional newspaper, where 100 of the 167 deputies voted to re-elect Guaidó as president of the parliament.
 In his speech, Guaidó announced his resignation from Popular Will.

-Guaidó was sworn in a session on 7 January after forcing his way in through police barricades.
-On the same day, Parra has reiterated his claim to the presidency of the parliament.
+Guaidó was sworn in on 7 January after forcing his way in through police barricades.
+On the same day, Parra reiterated his claim to the presidency of the parliament.

-Disputed acting president of Venezuela
+Claim to presidency

-Swearing-in as acting president
+Swearing-in

 After what he and critics of the Maduro administration described as the "illegitimate" inauguration of Maduro on 10 January 2019, Guaidó challenged Maduro's claim to the presidency.
-The National Assembly declared Guaidó was willing to assume the responsibilities of the presidency, and continued to plan to remove Maduro.
-Guaidó told The Wall Street Journal that "[i]t's not about twisting arms, breaking kneecaps, but rather holding out a hand" and offered "amnesty to military officers who joined efforts for a transition in power."
+The National Assembly declared Guaidó was willing to assume the responsibilities of the presidency.
 They called for demonstrations on 23 January, the 61st anniversary of the overthrow of dictator Marcos Pérez Jiménez.
-Large numbers of demonstrators came out in cities throughout Venezuela and across the world.
-Guaidó declared he assumed the functions as acting president and took the presidential oath at a rally in Caracas.
+Prior to Guaidó's declaration, Vice President of the United States Mike Pence called Guaidó on 22 January and told him that the United States would support his initiative.

+On 23 January, Guaidó declared he assumed the functions as acting president and took the presidential oath at a rally in Caracas.
 Within minutes of Guaidó's swearing-in, the United States recognized him as president, followed shortly thereafter by Canada and other Latin American and European countries; Russia, China, Iran, Syria, Cuba and Turkey supported Maduro.
 Maduro accused the United States of backing a coup and said he would cut ties with the country.
-Guaidó has denied the coup allegations, saying peaceful volunteers backed his movement.
-In December 2018, Guaidó had traveled to Washington D.C. where he met with OAS Secretary General Luis Almagro, and then on 14 January to Colombia for a Lima Group meeting, in which Maduro's mandate was rejected.
+Guaidó denied the coup allegations, saying peaceful volunteers backed his movement.
+In December 2018, Guaidó had traveled to Washington, D.C., where he met with OAS Secretary General Luis Almagro, and then on 14 January to Colombia for a Lima Group meeting, in which Maduro's mandate was rejected.
+The fragmented opposition later unified around Guaidó.